Read on to learn about the different types of computer cookies and how they affect your operations as a business owner.

 How to Stay on the Right Side of Cookie Data Laws

 1. Audit and Classify Your Cookies

-Many websites run more cookies than they realize.
+Many websites run more tracking cookies than they realize.
 If you’re not sure exactly what cookies are on your site, it’s impossible to describe your cookie practices to users.
-Not only should you make an effort to discover which cookies you use, but you should then classify those cookies by their purpose (for example, the six categories mentioned above).
+Not only should you make an effort to audit your cookies to discover which ones you use, but you should then classify those cookies by their purpose (for example, the six categories mentioned above).

 Organizing your cookies by the purposes they serve is essential to completing the following two steps.

 Make this policy easily available by linking it in your website’s footer and in the next step of your cookie compliance plan — your cookie consent banner.

 There are three elements of a legally valid cookie consent:

 - The option for users to set their cookie preferences